IBM/mi-prometheus/docs/source/notes/2_mip_explained.rst

 Finally, as the Model usually keeps the same parameters during both training and testing, this resulted in four mandatory sections (which can be imported from other configuration files).

 Additionally, it is possible to use optional parameters and subsections.
-For example, training can be terminated using early stopping (i.e. stopping if no improvement has been observed for a specified number of episodes/epochs) if the user adds the early_stop_delta key to the terminal_conditions section.
+For example, training can be terminated using early stopping (i.e. stopping if no improvement has been observed for a specified number of episodes/epochs) if the user adds the `early_stop_delta` key to the `terminal_conditions` section (`coming soon`).
 Similarly, one can use curriculum learning by adding the adequate subsection to the training section.